General House Rules

 Things can change as the campaign progresses, either by way of magical effects or of character decision (either of which can lead to some very good role playing opportunities and plot twists), but the party will begin with no evil alignments within it.
 Period!
 I have seen far too much disruption to the game by having an evil character in a neutral/good party.
 (The Banished campaign is based around good-neutral alignments.
 However, should a group of players decide that they would like to run an evil-aligned party, I will make changes to my concept to accommodate the group.)

 *Alignment slips are sometimes unavoidable.

 As the party adventures through the world, sometimes good characters do things that aren’t exactly in alignment with their deity’s wishes.
 The same goes for those of neutral alignments.
 Chaotic and lawful characters may also make choices that slide their alignment one way or another.
-I have a scale I generally use to track alignment slips, which remain unknown to the players until such time as a warning may be needed.
+I have a scale I generally use to track alignment slips, which remains unknown to the players until such time as a warning may be needed.
 There is no need to heed these warnings if you don’t want to, although loss of alignment does have special consequences to some (paladins, clerics, etc).

 I do use encumbrance rules, which are automatically figured in the Hero Lab program I use to create characters.
 If anyone does not have this program, I don’t feel the need for anyone else to have to go out and buy it.
 I’ll just take the information for each player’s character and create the character in Hero Lab for use in the game.
 If there are problems with encumbrance after equipment is purchased, I’ll discuss it with the player so it can be worked out.
 Just remember, the total party moves at the rate of the slowest member in most situations.